Pithom: Tell El Retaba

-Eight miles west from Tell El Maskhuta is the site of Tell El Retabeh.
+Eight miles west of Tell El Maskhuta is the site of Tell El Retabeh.
 This is approximately the midpoint of Wadi Tumilat.

-Here was found a group of granite statues representing Ramesses II, two inscriptions naming Pr-Itm (Temple of Atum), storehouses and bricks made without straw.
-So archeologists (maybe wrongly) concluded that this was the site of Pi-Ramesses.
-The excavations carried on by Naville for the Egypt Exploration Fund uncovered a city wall, a ruined temple, and the remains of a series of brick buildings with very thick walls and consisting of rectangular chambers of various sizes, opening only at the top and without any entrances to one another.
+The earliest find known from the site is the jasper weight of king Nebkaure Khety, but such an object might have been brought from elsewhere.
+Naville identified all these locations as being in the region of Tjeku (Sukkot), the 8th Lower Egypt nome.

+Excavations at the Tell El Retabeh have shown that the site was first settled during the Second Intermediate Period of Egypt.
+Following the expulsion of the Hyksos during the reign of Ahmose I, a short-lived Egyptian settlement followed but ended in the middle of the 18th Dynasty.
+At the beginning of the 19th Dynasty of Egypt, a newer settlement was established, and Ramesses II built new fortifications, a Temple of Atum and many other structures.
+The site was inhabited also under the 20th Dynasty, the Third Intermediate Period (11th–7th century BC) and the Late Period (7th–4th century BC).

 Some scholars, such as Manfred Bietak and Kenneth Kitchen, have argued that this was the ancient Pithom.
 This opinion goes back to the 19th century, when Alan Gardiner first identified Pithom with the site of Tell El Retaba, and this was later accepted by William F. Albright, and Kenneth Kitchen.
-However, John van Seters and Neil Asher Silberman argue that Tell El Retaba was unoccupied during the period when we find monuments relating to a town called Pithom.
+Although John van Seters and Neil Asher Silberman argue that Tell El Retaba was unoccupied during the period when we find monuments relating to a town called Pithom, this claim has been disputed by James K. Hoffmeier and Gary Rendsburg based on recent findings at the site.

-Naville identified all these locations as being in the region of Tjeku (Sukkot), the 8th Lower Egypt nome.

 The joint Polish-Slovak expedition has carried out a systematic research at Tell El Retaba since 2007.
 It is conducted with the cooperation of several institutions: Institute of Archaeology University of Warsaw, the Polish Centre of Mediterranean Archaeology University of Warsaw, the Slovak Academy of Sciences and the Aigyptos Foundation.

 More recent analyses have demonstrated that the designation for the temple of Atum, pr-itm, can be found in inscriptions at both sites—both at Tell El Retaba and at Tell El Maskhuta.
 This seems to demonstrate that the name 'Pithom' was used originally for the earlier site, Tell El Retaba, before it was abandoned.
-And when the newer city of Tel El Maskhuta was built, the same name was applied to it as well – as the temple of Atum was moved to El Maskhuta.
-Thus, in effect, 'Pithom' was moved to a new location, which phenomenon is attested with some other cities as well, such as Migdol.
+When the newer city of Tel El Maskhuta was built, the same name was applied to it as well, as the temple of Atum was moved to El Maskhuta.
+Thus, in effect, 'Pithom' was moved to a new location, a phenomenon that is attested for some other cities as well, such as Migdol.